Department Routing Logic for Public Records & FOIA Intake

 if ref in self.mapping_table:

-reason = f"statutory_ref_match:{ref}"
+target_dept, reason = self.mapping_table[ref], f"statutory_ref_match:{ref}"

 break

-"event": "department_routed",
+"event": "DEPARTMENT_ROUTED",

 "trace_id": trace_id,